MiDHo1333/web_scraper/README.md

 Now to actually import the libraries run `pip install -r requirements.txt.` Note that if `pip` is not recognized, then run `conda install pip` before running `pip install...`

-Lastly, [download Chromium](https://chromedriver.chromium.org/) and make sure to get the [correct version based on your Chrome.](https://pchelp.ricmedia.com/check-chromium-browser-version/)
+Lastly, [download Chromium](https://chromedriver.chromium.org/) and make sure to get the [correct version based on your Chrome.](https://pchelp.ricmedia.com/check-chromium-browser-version/) and once installed jot down which port it accesses.

 ---